Back To The Future…Not! – Two Essential Self-Calming Skills

 Conscious breathing from your diaphragm is an important skill to have when you need to ground yourself back into the present moment.
-That brings us to the second thing you need to do when you’re stuck in the future with frightening thoughts, which is to ground yourself and your energy.
+That brings us to the second thing you need to do when you’re stuck in the future with frightening thoughts.
+Ground yourself and your energy.

 This is only one of many grounding techniques.
-It’s easy, portable, and if you practice it frequently, you can become very adept at grounding your energy and calming yourself during anxious moments.
-By using conscious breathing and grounding techniques, you can pull yourself out of your scary future thoughts and bring yourself back to the only time that exists right now, the present moment.
+It’s easy, portable, and if you practice it frequently, you can become adept at grounding your energy and calming yourself during anxious moments.
+By using conscious breathing and grounding techniques, you can pull yourself out of your scary future thoughts and return to the only time that exists, the present moment.

 Wow…never thought there could be something like a ‘earthing’ to get rid of negative energy…its just like passing on the extra current to the ground to escape an electric shock!
 Great technique explained in the article, thanks a lot… and yeah, you can be sure I’m gonna try this the next time I have any ‘future distress’ :)